-Young Carers are young people under 18 who provide care for another person.
-This ‘care’ can include practical or emotional support.
-‘Another person’ can be anyone within the same family, whether they are an adult or child.
+Young carers are people under 18 who provide care for another person.
+This care can include practical or emotional support, and another person can be anyone within the same family, whether they are an adult or child.

 We are here to help, so if you think you are a young carer, please get in contact.

 When we hear from you, we will contact you back to find out more about you.
 This may take a few days from when you contact us.

 All young carers are entitled to have a young carers assessment.
 We can do this with you to help to work out what support you and or your family may need.